-City of Douglas Public Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+City of Douglas Public Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 City of Douglas Public Housing Authority serves Douglas.